First NFL Stadium Sportsbook To Arrive in Arizona Market

 The application period closed Monday – the day BetMGM announced its unique sports betting deal.

-The ADG plans to announce qualified applications Aug.
+The ADG plans to announce qualified applications on Aug.
 16.

 The deal between BetMGM and Gila River was likely, but the addition of the Cardinals appears a recent phenomenon.